Loose stools after taking antibiotic treatment. Diarrhea from antibiotics: how to get rid of an unpleasant side effect

 kvass jelly, weak tea

 Rapid recovery from antibiotics also includes herbal medicine.
-Soothing and anti-inflammatory properties have decoctions of oak bark and herbal preparations with cinquefoil.
-It is allowed to use infusions of nettle, St. John's wort, yarrow.
+Decoctions of oak bark and herbal teas with cinquefoil have soothing and anti-inflammatory properties.
+It is allowed to use infusions of nettle, St. John's wort, and yarrow.

-If taking medications nevertheless caused a gastrointestinal upset, then you need to remember that diarrhea after antibiotics in both an adult patient and a child provokes the development of dehydration (a large amount of water is excreted from the body along with feces), which can be compensated by drinking up to 3 liters of liquid per day.
+If taking medications does cause gastrointestinal upset, then you need to remember that diarrhea after antibiotics in both an adult patient and a child provokes the development of dehydration (a large amount of water is removed from the body along with feces), which can be compensated for by drinking up to 3 liters of liquid per day.

 Diarrhea after taking antibiotics: how to treat?

-Most doctors, answering the question of patients “What to drink to eliminate diarrhea?”, Recommend using Imodium, which is characterized by a direct effect on intestinal motility and rapid relief of the disease.
+Most doctors, answering patients’ questions “What to drink to eliminate diarrhea?”, recommend using Imodium, which is characterized by a direct effect on intestinal motility and rapid relief of the disease.

-It is possible to treat antibiotic-associated diarrhea, the occurrence of which is not associated with bacterial infections, with Loperamide, an analogue of the above drug (contraindications to the use of the drug are children under 2 years of age and pregnancy).
-It is forbidden to use medications that reduce peristalsis with symptoms of pseudomembranous colitis.
+Antibiotic-associated diarrhea, the occurrence of which is not associated with bacterial infections, can be treated with Loperamide, an analogue of the above drug (contraindications to the use of the drug are children under 2 years of age and pregnancy).
+It is prohibited to use medications that reduce peristalsis for symptoms of pseudomembranous colitis.

-What to do to remove toxic substances from the patient's body?
-Use enterosorbents, for example, regular activated carbon, as well as Polysorb and Enterosgel.
+What should be done to remove toxic substances from the body of a sick person?
+Use enterosorbents, for example, regular Activated Carbon, as well as Polysorb and Enterosgel.

-The specified treatment after taking antibiotics is permissible only for disorders of the stool of mild or moderate severity.
-In case of exacerbation of symptoms, you should immediately contact a medical facility.
+The specified treatment after taking antibiotics is permissible only for mild or moderate stool disorders.
+If symptoms worsen, you should immediately contact a medical facility.

 How to restore the body after antibiotics with probiotics?

 As part of complex therapy to restore immunity, over-the-counter medications are often prescribed to help eliminate imbalances in the microbiocenosis.
-These drugs are called probiotics or zubiotics.
-They contain a variety of strains of bacteria that live in the human body, and help to quickly eliminate the manifestations of dysbacteriosis.
-There are liquid and dry forms of probiotics.
+These drugs are called probiotics or dentists.
+They contain various strains of bacteria that live in the human body and help quickly eliminate the manifestations of dysbacteriosis.
+There are liquid and dry forms of probiotic products.

-The attitude towards the use of zubiotics is ambiguous.
-For example, in Spanish clinics, doctors without fail recommend that patients taking antibiotics also use probiotics.
-And in European medicine, these funds are food additives.
+Attitudes towards the use of dental drugs are ambiguous.
+For example, in Spanish clinics, doctors necessarily recommend that patients taking antibiotics also use probiotics.
+And in European medicine, these products are classified as food additives.

 In Russia, doctors who prescribe probiotics when taking antibiotics are based on their own long-term clinical practice.
-In our country, there is a positive experience proving the high therapeutic efficacy of zubiotic preparations Bifidumbacterin, Lactobacterin, Linex.
+In our country there is positive experience proving the high therapeutic effectiveness of the dental drugs Bifidumbacterin, Lactobacterin, Linex.

 How to boost immunity after antibiotics by using probiotics?
-In order to restore the microflora, these medical products should only be consumed in a course, the minimum duration of which is 2 weeks.
-In special cases, doctors advise extending therapy up to 60 days, after which, after a month break, repeat the treatment.
+In order to restore microflora, these medical products should be used only in a course, the minimum duration of which is 2 weeks.
+In special cases, doctors advise extending therapy up to 60 days, after which, after a month of break, repeating the treatment.
 Improvement usually occurs within 7-10 days.

 It is allowed to use probiotics after antibiotics.
-The main rule is not to self-medicate and use funds only after consulting a specialist.
+The main rule is not to self-medicate and use remedies only after consulting a specialist.

-Taking drugs is prohibited for people with individual intolerance, as well as AIDS patients.
+Taking the drugs is prohibited for persons with individual intolerance, as well as for people with AIDS.

 The drug, produced in the form of powders for small patients and capsules for adults, copes with the negative effects of antibiotic therapy on the body in just 5 days.

 The main question of interest to all patients who are prescribed the described probiotic is “How to take Linex with antibiotics”?
-The dosage is prescribed by a specialist in the clinic and depends on the characteristics and nature of the course of the disease.
+The dosage is prescribed by a clinic specialist and depends on the characteristics and nature of the disease.

-Often, adolescents and adults are prescribed a three-time use of a zubiotic (daily dosage - 6 capsules), half an hour before eating or 60 minutes after a meal.
-You can drink Linex while taking antibiotics together with an antibacterial drug, since the annotation states that the composition of the probiotic allows you to take it simultaneously with other drugs, including antimicrobial and chemotherapeutic drugs.
+Often, adolescents and adults are prescribed three daily doses of zubiotic (daily dosage - 6 capsules), half an hour before eating or 60 minutes after a meal.
+You can drink Linex while taking antibiotics together with an antibacterial drug, since the annotation states that the composition of the probiotic allows it to be taken simultaneously with other medications, including antimicrobial and chemotherapeutic medications.

 The maximum dose for children under 2 years of age is 1 sachet per 24 hours.
 Children from 7 to 12 years of age are usually prescribed 2 sachets per day.

-To prevent the onset of symptoms of dysbacteriosis, it is sometimes also recommended to use the remedy about 7 days before the start of antibiotic therapy.
+To prevent the occurrence of symptoms of dysbiosis, it is sometimes recommended to also use the product approximately 7 days before starting antibiotic therapy.

-It should be noted that the material contains general information about the probiotic.
-More precisely, it will tell you how to properly use and store Linex, instructions for use.
+Please note that the material contains general information about the probiotic.
+More precisely, it will tell you how to properly use and store the drug Linex, instructions for use.

 And finally...

-Not always the negative effects of taking antibiotics are associated with the occurrence of diarrhea.
-If you take medications in accordance with the prescriptions of the therapist and supplement the treatment with probiotics, then the likelihood of malfunctions in the intestines will be minimized.
+The negative consequences of taking antibiotics are not always associated with the occurrence of diarrhea.
+If you take medications as prescribed by your therapist and supplement your treatment with probiotics, the likelihood of intestinal problems will be minimized.

 Video

-The video talks about how to quickly cure a cold, flu or SARS.
-The opinion of an experienced doctor.
+The video talks about how to quickly cure a cold, flu or acute respiratory viral infection.
+Opinion of an experienced doctor.

-To eliminate the inflammatory process in the body caused by bacteria and infections, antibiotics are prescribed, which effectively fight pathogens.
-But among the side effects of using such drugs, there is a risk of destroying all beneficial microorganisms in the intestines, and provoke diarrhea from antibiotics.
+To eliminate the inflammatory process in the body caused by bacteria and infections, antibiotics are prescribed that effectively fight pathogens.
+But among the side effects of using such drugs, there is a risk of destroying all beneficial microorganisms in the intestines and causing diarrhea from antibiotics.
 It is important to know: if diarrhea occurs after antibiotics, how to treat this condition with medication and whether to use alternative medicine methods.

 Antibacterial drugs that cause diarrhea